 • Essential advice on plant-based nutrition, body composition, saving money on food, eating out with friends, and explaining your diet to others.

 • And the knowledge and confidence to have a go at a plant-based diet.

-As someone involved in the fitness industry myself, I can relate to Glen’s story because I have been tempted to eat less meat for environmental and economical reasons, but have been worried about protein intake.
+As someone involved in the fitness industry myself, I can relate to Glen’s story because I have been tempted to eat less meat for environmental and ethical reasons, but have been worried about protein intake.
 It's really handy to have someone from my industry speak so openly about their experience, so that I can learn from that and not make the same mistakes they have.
 I learned more than I expected, and have passed on some of this knowledge to my clients.
 Especially bits from the misconceptions, summaries and plant-based alternatives sections.